 Cities and Metro Areas

 From New Haven to Mystic there is always something to discover in Connecticut.
-Mystic, for example, is famous for its Seaport museum which houses ancient sailing ships, and the Mystic Aquarium too that houses the Beluga Whales.
+Mystic, for example, is famous for its Seaport museum which houses ancient sailing ships, and the Mystic Aquarium too which houses the Beluga Whales.

 Other notable cities/towns include Weston, Avon, Glastonbury, Ridgefield and Greenwich.